adion81/GraduationSongs/Songs.md

 I am, I think, I sick, and I toast

 [Chorus]
-If you want to delpoy our project
+If I want to delpoy my project
 Push to Github and say a prayer (You gotta say a prayer!)
 Oh no there's conflicts, a huge disaster!
-I'm crying on the floor, Crying on the floor, I've come undone
+I'm crying on the floor, Crying on the floor, My code's undone

 [Chorus]
 If you want to destroy my project
-Push to Github don't tell me (As I walk away!)
+Push to Github don't tell me (And just walk away!)
 Watch me panic I'm de-bugging
-Crying on the floor, crying on the floor, I've come undone
+Crying on the floor, crying on the floor, My code's undone

 [Outro]
-(I don't want to deploy your project)
+(I don't want to deploy my project)
-If you want to deploy my project
+If I want to deploy my project
-(Let's just sleep and we'll code again)
+(Let me sleep and I'll code again)
-You've got to git push and say a prayer
+Push to Github and say a prayer
-(Hate to see you lying there in your Superman skivvies) Watch me unravel I'll soon be naked
+(Hate to see my code get deployed to production)
+Oh no there's conflicts, a huge disaster!
-(Lying on the floor, lying on the floor, I've come undone!)
+(Crying on the floor, crying on the floor, My code's undone!)
-Lying on the floor, lying on the floor, I've come undone!
+I'm crying on the floor, Crying on the floor, My code's undone
 ```